Maurice Bloch

-Maurice Émile Félix Bloch (born 21 October 1939 in Caen, Calvados, France) is a British anthropologist.
+Maurice Émile Félix Bloch (born 21 October 1939) is a British anthropologist.
 He is famous for his fieldwork on the shift of agriculturalists in Madagascar, Japan and other parts of the world, and has also contributed important neo-Marxian work on power, history, kinship, and ritual.

 Early life and education

 Maurice Bloch was born in Caen, Calvados, to Jewish parents Claudette (née Raphael), a marine biologist, and Pierre Bloch, an engineer.
 His grandmother was a niece of sociologist Emile Durkheim and a much younger first cousin of anthropologist Marcel Mauss.
 Maurice attended the Lycée Carnot in Paris.
 His father was killed by the Nazis while in the French Army.
 When Maurice was eleven, his widowed mother married British biologist John S. Kennedy, whom she had met at a conference.
 She and her son moved to England to join Kennedy, and Bloch became a British citizen, attending The Perse School in Cambridge.

 He studied as an undergraduate at the London School of Economics (LSE), attending lectures at the School of Oriental and African Studies.
 He continued his training in anthropology at Fitzwilliam College, Cambridge, where he obtained his doctorate in 1968.